-- Best Dim Sum Feast: At Ton Kiang, you’ll be wowed by the variety of dumplings and mysterious dishes.
+- Best Dim Sum Feast: At Ton Kiang, you’ll rarely have to wait to be wowed by the variety of dumplings and mysterious dishes.

 - Best Value: San Franciscans have a serious passion for—and much debate around—the best burritos (and tacos).
-For less than $10, you can order a super burrito at Taqueria Cancun, taste what all the fuss is about, and perhaps even have leftovers of the gargantuan tortilla tube of fillings to save for your next meal.
+For less than $10, you can order a super burrito at Taqueria Cancun and taste what all the fuss is about —most likely you’ll even have leftovers of the gargantuan tortilla tube of fillings to save for your next meal.

 - Best-Kept Secret: Far, far away from Fisherman’s Wharf, hidden on a residential street a few blocks from the heart of the Castro, step through the heavy curtain at the front door and enter L’Ardoise, which has the look and feel of an old, romantic Paris bistro.